 Richard Peter Bailey is a Professor of Education and Deputy Dean at UCSI University, Malaysia.
 He works at the interface between science and philosophy.
 Stanford University's list of top scientists in the world includes him for Clinical Medicine, Sport Sciences, and Education.
-Please direct correspondence to richardbailey@ucsiuniversity.edu.my
+Please direct correspondence richardbailey@ucsiuniversity.edu.my

 Matthew Reeves is a Reader in Human Development and Performance at the University of Central Lancashire, UK.
-His research has spanned physical education, coaching, health-related physical activity, and talent identification and development.
-Please direct correspondence to mreeves4@uclan.ac.uk
+His research has spanned physical education, coaching, health-related physical activity, and talent identification and development. direct correspondence Please mreeves4@uclan.ac.uk

-Iva Glibo's work revolves around the nexus and practice of research of sport management.
-She is a published sport management scholar focused on international sport organisations and events and their alignment with sustainability. strategic Please direct correspondence to iva.glibo@tum.de
+Iva Glibo's work revolves around the nexus and practice research of management.
+She is a published sport management scholar focused on international sport organisations and events and their alignment with sustainability. strategic Please direct correspondence iva.glibo@tum.de